|

 In 1933 Elmer and

-in San Francisco, owned by Mabel's father, George Smith.
-(Mabel's
+home at 151 Liberty Street in San Francisco, owned by Mabel's father, George Smith.
+This was a duplex apartment.

 Elmer and Mabel lived with George Smith or they had their

-now a mail order business.
+own apartment isn't known.
 In 1938 Elmer and Mabel moved

 back to Oakland and opened another store, once again named